US takes down Iran-linked news sites, alleges disinformation - WTMJ

 There are no private television or radio stations in Iran.
 Satellite dishes, while widespread, also are illegal.
 That leaves IRIB with a monopoly on domestic airwaves.

-Marzieh Hashemi, a prominent Press TV anchorwoman who, in 2019, was arrested as material witness in an unspecified criminal case and has appeared before a grand jury in Washington, told The Associated Press that the channel was struggling to “figure out the reasons” for the seizure.
+Marzieh Hashemi, a prominent Press TV anchor who, in 2019, was arrested as a material witness in an unspecified criminal case and has appeared before a grand jury in Washington, told The Associated Press that the channel was struggling to “figure out the reasons” for the seizure.

 While airing in Iran, Press TV focuses predominantly on international affairs through the lens of how leaders in the Islamic Republic see the world.
 Fierce criticism of British and American foreign policy is common.
 Since the 1979 Islamic Revolution, IRIB has been in the hands of hard-liners who back Iran’s government.